jwitte08/tstaxonomyr/README.md

     -   calculate\_quartile\_distribution: Generates the percentage of the values in the 4 quartiles of an ts object.
     -   calculate\_determination\_coefficient: Generates the coefficient of determination (R2) of an data.frame object.
     -   calculate\_attributenumber: Generates the number of attributes of an data.frame object.
-    -   get\_ts\_frequency: Get the period of an vector object.
-    -   decompose\_ts: Decompose a time series object into trend, seasonal and remainder.
-    -   scale\_feature: Scale a numeric value into a standardized interval \[0,1\].
-    -   get\_ts\_list: Get the time series list containing 1000 time series data.
-    -   get\_blocklist: Get the blocklist with the matrices for the DTW distance calucation.

 License
 -------